 The Top 6 Korean Shopping Apps

-Here are the 6 most popular ones in Korea.
+Here are the 6 most popular ones and things to keep in mind while shopping online in Korea.

 Let’s dive right in!